TiendaNube/api-docs/guides/Payment Provider/README.md

 > - `${store_name}`
 > - `${app_id}`

-After the Merchant approves the permissions, the Merchant is redirected to the App's redirect URI, which you can find in your app's configuration, with the `code` attached as a query string.
+After the Merchant approves the permissions’s request, the Merchant is redirected to the App's redirect URI, which you can find in your app's configuration, with the `code` attached as a query string.

 ##### (2) Get the `access_token`